 The new Union County College is an open-access community college that currently offers over 60 associate degrees and certificate programs, as well as noncredit opportunities for continuing education and workforce development.
 Union has campuses in Cranford, Elizabeth, Plainfield, Scotch Plains, and an academic presence in Rahway.
-In addition to its traditional in-person classes, the College offers the option of taking classes online with more than 150 online courses and 10 fully-online degree programs.
+In addition to its traditional in-person classes, the College offers the option of taking classes online with a robust offering of online with a robust offering of online courses and more than 20 fully-online degree programs.